 - The dedicated and knowledgable staff offers excellent service.

 CONS & THINGS TO KNOW

 Park Hyatt New York is a wonderful addition to Manhattan’s thriving luxury hotel scene.
-Although it is the new Park Hyatt flagship hotel, there are some things that you need to know when considering a stay here, since it is not perfect.
+Although it is the new Park Hyatt flagship hotel, there are some drawbacks that you need to know when considering a stay here.

 - While the hotel is located in a towering skyscraper, it occupies the lower 25 floors, so views from the rooms are less than stellar and anything but the ‘breathtaking views of the New York skyline’ as described on the official hotel website.
 Only a few rooms on the upper floors enjoy some kind of a city view or partly obstructed views of Central Park.

 - While the rooms are soundproof regarding street noise, you can hear very well the sound of closing doors of nearby rooms, which I found rather disturbing.

 - The room rates are insanely expensive, but that is the case with every other luxury hotel in Manhattan.
 Standard rooms (‘Park King’) start at a whooping $795/night.

 - While the hotel’s location is very convenient, it is the not the most lively part of the Big Apple at night.

 - Food: 8/10

 - Overall experience: very good: 8,2/10